Slide24: Sliding Tile Puzzle for iOS

 Posted by Jeffrey

-The most recent version of Slide24 is 1.0.5.
-I built and tested it under OS X 10.7 (Lion) using Xcode 4.3.2, the latest available at the time of writing.
-I would expect it to work with minimal changes using future Xcode releases also.
-A previous version of Slide24, for earlier versions of OS X and Xcode, can be found in the OCaml Programming Archives.
+This most recent version of Slide24 is 3.0.4.
+I built it under OS X 10.11 using Xcode 7.2 and tested it under iOS 9.2.
+Previous versions of Slide24, for earlier versions of OS X, Xcode, and iOS, can be found in the OCaml Programming Archives.

-It has real GUI components.
+- It has real GUI components.

-It uses the Cocoa Touch animation facility to make the interface lively.
+- It uses the Cocoa Touch animation facility to make the interface lively.

-It performs some non-trivial computation.
+- It performs some non-trivial computation.